sensei-hacker/inavwiki/Tune-INAV-PIFF-controller-for-fixedwing.md

 **5: Tune Angle / Horizon mode**

-* Enter `Angle` mode, if aircraft doesnt fly straight and level you need to trim you board aligment.
+* Enter `Angle` mode, if aircraft doesn't fly straight and level, you need to trim you board alignment.
-* If your unhappy with amount of maximum bank angle / pitch angle, adjust them in CLI, max_angle_inclination_rll and max_angle_inclination_pit. ( Be aware of you want the same amount of maximum angle for poshold / althold you will also need to increase theyr values in [CLI](https://github.com/iNavFlight/inav/blob/master/docs/Cli.md))
+* If you are unhappy with the value of maximum bank angle / pitch angle, adjust them in CLI, max_angle_inclination_rll and max_angle_inclination_pit.
+(Be aware of you want the same amount of maximum angle for poshold / althold you will also need to increase their values in [CLI](https://github.com/iNavFlight/inav/blob/master/docs/Cli.md))
-* If you unhappy with the strenght of the Angle mode, example it yerks itself to quick up to level, adjust P-gain of the level controller.
+* If you are unhappy with the strength of the Angle mode, example it yerks itself to quick up to level, adjust P-gain of the level controller.

 ### Other tuning tips: